thomas-lamiaux/rocq-prover.org/data/tool_pages/platform/principles.md

 ### Several tiers

 If it turns out that it would help providing timely releases or solving the licensing questions raised above, we might decide to provide several tiers of the Rocq Platform.
-For instance, we could provide both a core Rocq Platform that would be released only weeks after a Rocq release and provide a basic set of Rocq packages with strict inclusion criteria, and an extended Rocq Platform that would be released months after and provide a larger set of packages with more lax inclusion criteria.
+For instance, we could provide both a core Rocq Platform that would be released only weeks after a Rocq Prover release and provide a basic set of Rocq packages with strict inclusion criteria, and an extended Rocq Platform that would be released months after and provide a larger set of packages with more lax inclusion criteria.
 If we were to provide several tiers, the naming scheme for those is still to be determined.

 ### Other questions?